MatGaw23/Sql101/HL_Context.md

 ---
 ## Quick Summary for Agent
 Build a modular C++23 learning game: parse quest YAML → seed SQLite dataset → run user SQL → evaluate & hint → persist progress.
 Use modern patterns, clean architecture, type safety, incremental extensibility.
+Use **Conan** for C++ dependency management.
 Awaiting clarification on test framework, dependencies, and some design preferences before scaffolding.

 ---
 ## End of HL_Context

+---
+## Conan Integration for Dependency Management (M0)

+**Why Conan?**
+- Modern, widely adopted C++ package manager.
+- Simplifies dependency management, reproducible builds, and cross-platform support.
+- Integrates seamlessly with CMake.

+**How Conan is Used in This Project:**
+1. All third-party dependencies (`sqlpp11`, `yaml-cpp`, `spdlog`, `gtest`, etc.) are managed via Conan recipes.
+2. Developers install Conan (see README for setup instructions).
+3. Conan generates dependency files and integrates with CMake during the configure step.
+4. No manual download or vendoring of libraries—dependencies are declared in `conanfile.txt` or `conanfile.py`.
+5. CI and local builds use the same Conan workflow for consistency.

+**Initial Conan Setup Steps:**
+1. Install Conan: `pip install conan` (or via package manager).
+2. Add a `conanfile.txt` listing required packages.
+3. Run `conan install . --output-folder=build --build=missing` before configuring CMake.
+4. CMakeLists.txt is set up to use Conan-generated files for dependency resolution.

+**See README.md for detailed Conan usage instructions.**